Voxelum/x-minecraft-launcher/Sprint Reports/Sprint4.plan.md

 #### Story 1: As an international user, I want to access the app from my native language.

-Task 1: I18n converage through whole project
+Task 1: I18n converage through whole project (7)

-Task 2: Chinese i18n translation
+Task 2: Chinese i18n translation (3)

+Total hour: 10

 #### Story 2: As a Chinese user, I want to access the mcmod.cn wiki

-Task 1: McMod base view UI and project UI
+Task 1: McMod base view UI and project UI (7)

+Total hour: 7

 #### Story 3: As a user, I want to identify the any local mods by categories, which is much easier than reading description and name.

-Task 1: Resource pack repository implementation

-Task 2: Resourcepack UI basic design
+Task 1: Collect all the mod artifacts (7)

+Task 2: Ayalyze the mod artifact and create data base for the categories (7)

+Total hour: 14

 ## Team Roles